deweylab/RSEM/README.md

                               mmliver_single_quals

-To find out more pRSEM options and examples, you can use the commands:
+To find out more about pRSEM options and examples, you can use the commands:

     rsem-prepare-reference --help